 Help is sprinkled throughout the bulletin board system, and is available in three ways.
 Clicking on the Forums-Help link in the gray menubar brings you to this Help page.
 At that point you can use the Index to select your topic of interest.
-In addition, if context-sensitive help (i.e. help specific to whatever page you're currently visiting) is available, then appears in the gray menubar, and clicking on it takes you to the context-sensitive help page.
+In addition, if context-sensitive help (i.e. help specific to whatever page you're currently visiting) is available, then appears just to the right of the page title, and clicking on it takes you to the context-sensitive help page.
 Lastly, hovering the cursor over a symbol or link in the blue banner or a gray linksbar will often provide a short explanatory message (called a "tool tip").
 For instance, if you hover your cursor over the Search link in the gray menubar of this page, you'll be presented with a tool tip that says "Search topics and posts".

 If not already logged in when performing a privileged operation like viewing the member list, the system will prompt you to do so.

-Dreamflows has been optimized for Firefox and Opera, but IE works almost as well, as does Safari.
+Dreamflows has been optimized for Firefox, but Chrome, Opera, Safari and IE work almost as well.
 If you experience problems with your browser, please let me know.

 Where possible, avoid using your browser's Back or Forward buttons to navigate around Dreamflows, and use the provided links instead.
 Otherwise, you may go Back or Forward to a page whose contents are out of date, or inconsistent.